-So, objective achieved but I’m only following a process in a tutorial.
 The animated pop circles reminded me of similarities in Norman McLaren ‘s work such as Dots (1940) and Synchromy (1971).
-So, using the tutorials as a template, I began modifying the animations.
+Using the tutorials as a template, I began modifying the animations.
 Theatrically merging alternative shapes, opting for pop-art colors, fading in and out.
 Adjusting key frame times for smoother or rapid movements.
 It’s interesting how the amount of negative space makes such an impact visually in both animations.
 For sound (Pop shapes), I experimented with water drips.
 From freesound.org, I found the following:

 Inside an abandoned lead mine: A stereo field-recording of water dripping on to standing water in a partially flooded mine.Sony PCM-M10.
 In Audacity, I amplified then used delayed and phaser effects.
 Overall, this sound makes a big impact to the visuals, darkening the mood.

 Electricity Shock Sound Effect – electric spark from a Youtube sound effects video